 All credit products are subject to credit approval.

-The 0.20% ASCM member rate discount is offered on new student loan refinance applications from active ASCM members.
-The ASCM discount is applied to your monthly payment and will be reflected in your billing statement.
-The discount will end if the ASCM notifies Laurel Road that the borrower is no longer a member.
+The 0.20% Member Name member interest rate discount is offered on new student loan refinance applications from active Member Name members.
+The Member Name discount is applied to your monthly payment and will be reflected in your billing statement.
+The Member Name member discount is only available at loan origination and at no other time, and will go into effect on the date the loan funds are disbursed.
 This offer cannot be combined with any other discounts from Laurel Road affiliated partners or employers.

 Checking your rate with Laurel Road only requires a soft credit pull, which will not affect your credit score.
 To proceed with an application, a hard credit pull will be required, which may affect your credit score.